American Psycho (musical): Critical reception

 The London production of American Psycho received mixed to positive reviews from critics.
 Ellis is noted to have seen the Broadway production and "enjoyed it, spending the entire opening week promoting the show."
+Reviewing the Broadway production, Ben Brantley of the New York Times wrote "'American Psycho' is a mess. … And it’s not the kind of mess you wallow in, hooting at the glorious chaos of it all.
+Its conflicts of intention cancel one another out, leaving you numb."
+Varietys Marilyn Stasio praised the show's staging and ensemble cast while criticizing the writing and tone.

 Aguirre-Sacasa saw the Chicago production and "had a bloody excellent time."
 Both Sheik and Aguirre-Sacasa gave rave reviews to the D.C. production, with Aguirre-Sacasa sharing on his Instagram that “It IS the goriest version I’ve seen to date, but also one of the most cohesive, rigorous, and well sung … 100% commitment from this young, fearless cast, led by (Kyle Dalsimer’s) unhinged Patrick Bateman and (Michael Windsor’s) bravura directing.”
-Missy Frederick of The Washington Post lauded the show as “Undeniably Disturbing.”
+Missy Frederick of The Washington Post lauded the show as “undeniably disturbing.”

 References in popular culture

 In "Chapter One Hundred and Twelve: American Psychos", a 2022 episode of the TV series Riverdale, Kevin Keller (Casey Cott) stages an amateur production of the musical at Riverdale High.
 Riverdale showrunner Roberto Aguirre-Sacasa wrote the book to the musical.